PacketFire/packetfire_site/content/post/using-makefiles-with-go.md

   docker run -it --rm -u root -v `pwd`:/go/src/$(PKG) $(GOENV) go test $(PKG)
 ```

-Leveraging a container and make, one is able to provide a consistent build process in a build environment that is repeatable accross platforms.
+Leveraging a container and make, one is able to provide a consistent build process in a build environment that is repeatable across platforms.

 ### Summary:
 While the go toolchain is sufficient for purely go packages, leveraging simple makefiles to augment this toolchain with additional tasks is a simple and viable option for keeping your build processes down to a few concise commands.